emeans/elizabeth-means/README.md

-# Getting Started with Create React App
+# Getting Started with React Portfolio App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and then modified to become a multipage portfolio application.

+## Customization

+**configuration.json**
+This json object contains the majority of the user-specific content.

+**\_navigationproperties.scss**
+This file contains customizable images for the navigation menu links, in particular the header logo and any social media links.

 ## Available Scripts